citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

 The used technology for the translation of the MP is "i18next" (https://www.i18next.com/).
 For advanced users and experts we recommend to read the short but sharp documentation of i18next.

-For advanced usage we decided to use the following i18next plugins:
+Following i18next plugins are used:
-- "i18next-xhr-backend" to use of language files rather then hard coded translations
+* "i18next-xhr-backend" to use of language files rather then hard coded translations
-- "i18next-browser-languagedetector" for detecting the language of the browser, use of the localStorage and reacting of the query url
+* "i18next-browser-languagedetector" for detecting the language of the browser, use of the localStorage and reacting of the query url

 i18next broadcasts a change in language with this Radio Event: "i18next#RadioTriggerLanguageChanged".
 To use i18next in code it is provided as the global variable "i18next" or for devs from browser console with "Backbone.i18next".